Skip to main content

 • Expanded terms and definitions of engineering controls.

-• Ensuring that exposure control protocols included changes in technology that minimize exposure to bloodborne pathogens.
+• Ensuring that exposure control protocols include changes in technology that minimize exposure to bloodborne pathogens.

 Examples of Bloodborne Pathogens